qmacro/btp-resources-with-cli-tools-and-apis/slides.md

 ## Via the smctl CLI

-* Install available from the open source project and [referenced in SAP Help Portal][1]
+* Install available from the open source project and [referenced in SAP Help Portal][smctl-help]
 * Commands such as `list-platforms`, `register-broker`, `provision`, `update-instance`

 ## Via the btp CLI